thePanda-6400/Machine-Learning-for-Control/README.md

 ## Conclusion

-The project demonstrates the viability of using machine learning, particularly genetic algorithms and fuzzy logic, to control dynamic.
+The project demonstrates the viability of using machine learning, particularly genetic algorithms and fuzzy logic, to control dynamic systms.